marcospgp/marcospgp.github.io/_posts/2023-12-02-unity-foot-sliding.md

 ---
 layout: default
-title: How to avoid foot sliding
+title: How to avoid foot sliding in Unity
 tag: Game Dev 👾
 ---